 Wood: Sourced from Europe for its sustainability and durability, a mixture of soaped and brushed oak and lacquered birch is used.
 Very often it is the discarded offcuts of wood on the industrial floor that have inspired collections.

-How To Shop Tom Dixon on WallpaperSTORE*
+How To Shop Tom Dixon on Frankbros

 You can shop Tom Dixon under three main categories: lighting, furniture and accessories.